CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{Mg}{ix}}

 \ion{Mg}{ix} is an important ion for the solar corona, as it provides excellent temperature diagnostics (available with the Solar Orbiter SPICE spectrometer), see e.g. \cite{delzanna_etal:08_mg_9} and references therein.
 The previous CHIANTI model ion had 108 levels, with $R$-matrix collisional rates for the lowest 98 up to $n=4$, and a few $n=5$ levels with DW rates.
-As in previous ions, we retained the 166 bound levels up to $n=5$ of the \cite{fernandez-menchero_etal:2015_be-like} data.
 The collision rates are close to the previous ones, so minor differences with the previous model are present.
 Experimental energies are taken from the previous CHIANTI version and from NIST.
-For the $n=2,3$ (lowest 46 levels) we adopted the A-values from the MBPT calculations of \cite{wang_etal:2015_be-like}.